FAQs

 No. The stipend represents the only funds associated with VUSRP.
 If your proposed project requires research funding, it is expected that these funds will be provided by your faculty adviser using their research funds.

-In 2022, the Office of the Provost awarded to VUSRP faculty mentors a VUSRP research award.
-We are pleased to announce this award will be offered again in 2023.
-More information can be found in the InfoReady application portal.
+The Office of the Provost awards to VUSRP faculty mentors a VUSRP research award.
+More information can be found in the application.

 • Is the VUSRP stipend taxable income?